The automation is a central process in score.

 Between each break-point, in green, there are curve segments, in red.

-New break-points can be added by pressing ⌘ (Mac) / Ctrl (Lin/Win) and clicking on the curve :
+New break-points can be added by pressing ⌘ (Mac) / Ctrl (Lin/Win) and clicking or simply double-clicking on the curve :

 By default, the curvature of a segment can be modified by clicking on it, pressing Shift and moving the mouse vertically :